 In making decisions, the Foundation will look to the applicant’s accomplishments, financial stability, leadership, and long-term planning – as well as to the merits of the proposed funding project.

 PLEASE NOTE: Your application is considered incomplete and will not be reviewed if any of the above information is not included.

-Notes: All organizations receiving a grant greater than $2,500 must submit a final report to the Foundation regarding use of the funds before it will be reviewed for a subsequent grant.
-Reports must be mailed under separate cover.
-Please do not include them with applications or other materials related to your grant.
-An organization may submit only one application within any given 12-month period.
+Notes: A specific program may submit only one application within any given 12-month period.
 Organizations are encouraged to find broad funding sources and may not be considered for grants for successive years.